CanonicalLtd/maas-docs/en/nodes-scripts.md

   be defined within the embedded YAML of the script.
 Results may be a list of strings or a dictionary of dictionaries.

+## Environment variables

+The following environment variables are available when a script is run within the MAAS environment:

+- `OUTPUT_STDOUT_PATH`: The path to the log of *STDOUT* from the script.
+- `OUTPUT_STDERR_PATH`: The path to the log of *STDERR* from the script.
+- `OUTPUT_COMBINED_PATH`: The path to the log of the combined *STDOUT* and *STDERR* from the script.
+- `RESULT_PATH`: Path for the script to write a result YAML to.
+- `DOWNLOAD_PATH`: The path where all files have been downloaded to.
+- `RUNTIME`: The amount of time the script has to run in seconds.
+- `HAS_STARTED`: When True MAAS has run the script once before but not to completion.
+Indicates the machine has been rebooted.

+## Script examples

-## Commissioning Script Sample - Configure HPA
+### Commissioning script: Configure HPA

 Below is a sample script to configure an Intel C610/X99 HPA controller on an HP system.
-The script will only run on systems with an Intel C610/X99 controller idenified by the PCI ID 8086:8d06.
-Before the script runs MAAS will download and install the hprest package from HP.
-After the script successfully completes the builtin commissioning scripts will be rerun to capture the new configuration.
+The script will only run on systems with an Intel C610/X99 controller identified by the PCI ID **8086:8d06**.

+Before the script runs, MAAS will download and install the [HP RESTful Interface Tool][hp-rest] package from HP.
+After the script successfully completes, the built-in commissioning scripts will be re-run to capture the new configuration.

 ```bash
 #!/bin/bash -ex